lablinux-ca/Fildem-v2/README.md

-# Fildem V2
+# Fildem

-## A Global menu extension for Gnome
+## Global menu for Gnome

 [![Buy Me A Coffee](https://img.shields.io/badge/buy%20me%20a%20coffee-donate-yellow.svg)](https://buymeacoffee.com/gonza)

 ![Fildem](https://user-images.githubusercontent.com/19943481/95288612-1d272a80-083f-11eb-9400-be88f61e054d.png)

-This project is a fork of Fildem V1.
-Due to the original creator abandoning the project, I've decided to keep this project upto-date.
+This project is a fork of gnomehud with the adition of a global menu bar.
+It’s consist of a Gnome Shell extension and a external program, you must install both for the application to work.
-View current plans and ideas at https://github.com/Weather-OS/Fildem-v2/discussions.

 You can also bring a HUD menu with Alt + Space (on Xorg).

+This is a prototype, as I don’t know if people will like or how much it will last until devs nuke it, so fell free to let me know your opinion.

 ## Installation

 ### Extension

-~~To install the extension, download it from the [Gnome extensions website](https://extensions.gnome.org/extension/4114/fildem-global-menu/).~~
+To install the extension, download it from the [Gnome extensions website](https://extensions.gnome.org/extension/4114/fildem-global-menu/).
-Deprecated extension.
-Will be updated soon.
-You can install the extension by moving `fildemGMenu@gonza.com` to `~/.local/share/gnome-shell/extensions/`

 ### Ubuntu

-~~Download the .deb file from the releases section and run `sudo apt install ./fildem_*.deb`~~
+Download the .deb file from the releases section and run `sudo apt install ./fildem_*.deb`
-Build is not available yet.
-I'm currently working on updating the build file.

 ### Arch

-~~Download the .zst file from the releases section and run `sudo pacman -U ./python3-fildem*.zst`~~
+Download the .zst file from the releases section and run `sudo pacman -U ./python3-fildem*.zst`
-Build is not available yet.
-I'm currently working on updating the build file.
-You can build a working package with `makepkg -si`

-### Building from source

-#### Dependencies
-  Arch: `bamf appmenu-gtk-module libkeybinder3 libdbusmenu-gtk2 libdbusmenu-gtk3 libdbusmenu-qt5`
-  Ubuntu `libbamf3-dev bamfdaemon libkeybinder-3.0-dev appmenu-gtk2-module appmenu-gtk3-module unity-gtk-module-common`

-Install the extension by moving `fildemGMenu@gonza.com` to `~/.local/share/gnome-shell/extensions/`.

-Run `setup.py install --optimize=1`.

-You will be asked if you want to run fildem at startup, This is completely optional, but it is recommended.

-Log out and log back in.
-Enable fildem from GNOME Extensions.
-*If you haven't configured fildem to run at startup, you may need to run fildem and fildem-hud*

 ## Configuration